paxswill/hue-dansen/README.md

 debugging tool (`http://<Hue bridge IP>/debug/clip.html`, and then started `hue-dansen` once stream mode was active.

-Once you've registered an application with *with a client key*, and stream mode is active (it will disable itself after a few second of inactivity, so be quick!) you can start `hue-dansen` like this:
+Once you've registered an application **with a client key**, and stream mode is active (it will disable itself after a few second of inactivity, so be quick!) you can start `hue-dansen` like this: